 Our campus approach

+Cornell recognizes sexual violence and related forms of misconduct (dating violence, domestic violence, sexual harassment, stalking) are serious campus and public health issues that affect every member of our community.
 Sexual violence causes significant harm to those who are victimized, indirectly harms others and contributes to a climate of hostility and fear that is antithetical to the learning mission of the university.

 Sexual violence and related misconduct are cultural phenomena shaped by factors at multiple levels.
-Effective prevention requires a comprehensive approach that addresses individuals, groups, the institution, the local community and the broader society.
+Effective reduction requires a comprehensive approach that addresses individuals, groups, the institution, the local community and the broader society.
 Provision of educational strategies and support services that adequately address the unique needs of students, staff and faculty must involve coordination among multiple university departments, student organizations and faculty members.
 Given that effective prevention and response to sexual violence is a shared responsibility, an integrated framework involving the entire Cornell community is essential.

-This page provides details of the "Sexual Violence Framework" that supports our campus efforts, along with key examples of services, programs, policies, and other initiatives designed to prevent, educate, and respond to the problem.
+This page provides details of the Sexual Violence Framework that supports our campus efforts, along with some key examples of services, programs, policies, and other initiatives designed to prevent, educate and respond to the problem.
+The services, programs, and policies described here could not have been achieved without collaboration between many constituents, and are a testament to a campus community that takes collective responsibility for violence prevention.

 Priorities and initiatives: